dshcheung/WDI_HK_9/00-programming/internet-fundamentals-lesson/readme.md

 *When a bank customer accesses online banking services with a web browser (the client), the client initiates a request to the bank's web server.
 The customer's login credentials may be stored in a database, and the web server accesses the database server as a client.
 An application server interprets the returned data by applying the bank's business logic, and provides the output to the web server.
 Finally, the web server returns the result to the client web browser for display.
 In each step of this sequence of client–server message exchanges, a computer processes a request and returns data.
 This is the request-response messaging pattern.
 When all the requests are met, the sequence is complete and the web browser presents the data to the customer.*

 *Taken from [Wikipedia](https://en.wikipedia.org/wiki/Client%E2%80%93server_model)*

 ## What Is the Difference Between the Internet and the Web?
-Discussion (20 mins)
+Discussion

 > Note: Ask students to talk with a partner about any preconceived ideas they have about the comparison.
 Be sure to frame this as a discussion and probe students with questions about their understanding of the topics coming into the course.